Coming to study with us from outside the UK?

 I have received my offer from the University, but how do I send my documents in?

-The Central Admissions Office is responsible for issuing all offers and Confirmation of Prior Acceptances (CAS) for visa purposes (if required), and you should have received a letter/email detailing your conditions, and where to send documents to.
+The Central Admissions Office is responsible for issuing all offers and Confirmation of Prior Acceptances (CAS) for visa purposes, and you should have received an email detailing your conditions, and where to send documents to.
 If you have not received it, or need to ask a question about your offer, you can get in touch with the Admissions Office here.

 Please note that documents cannot be emailed to fulfil conditions.
 They must be originals or officially verified copies and posted to the Admissions Office (translated if needed).
-If you have any problems, please get in touch with Helen.
+Please see more information on accepted verification methods here.

 Do you offer scholarships?